EXPERT PROMPTING MASTERCLASS

 HOW WOULD YOU LIKE CHATGPT TO RESPOND:

-- Show reasoning in tags before complex answers
+- Show reasoning before complex answers

-- When giving advice, always include: what could go wrong
+- Include: what could go wrong

-- Never use: "delve," "leverage," "synergy," "circle back"
+- Never use: "delve," "leverage," "synergy"

-Technique 2: Verbosity Control Through Language
+Technique 2: Verbosity Control

 GPT-4 can be wordy.
-Control this through your language:
+Control through language:

 For concise output:

-"Explain X. Be ruthlessly concise.
-Every sentence must be essential."
+"Explain X. Be ruthlessly concise."

 "Give me the 3-bullet version."

-"Pretend I'm in an elevator and you have 30 seconds."
+"Pretend I'm in an elevator, 30 seconds."

 For comprehensive output: